stoplightio/spectral/docs/reference/openapi-rules.md

   - url: https://example.com/api/
 ```

-### oas3-unused-components-schema
+### oas3-unused-component

-Potential unused reusable `schema` entry has been detected.
+Potential unused reusable `components` entry has been detected.

 _Warning:_ This rule may identify false positives when linting a specification
 that acts as a library (a container storing reusable objects, leveraged by other